mekaufman/iam/users_roles.md

 {: #platformroles}

 With platform management roles, users can be assigned varying levels of permission for performing platform actions within the account and on a service.
 For example, platform management roles that are assigned for catalog resources enable users to complete actions such as creating, deleting, editing, and viewing service instances.
 And, the platform management roles that are assigned for account management services enable users to complete actions such as inviting and removing users, working with resource groups, and viewing billing information.
 For more information about the account management services, see [Assigning access to account management services](/docs/iam?topic=iam-account-services#account-services).

+Select all roles that apply when creating a policy.
+Each role allows separate actions to be completed and doesn't inherit the actions of the lesser roles.
+{: tip}

 The following tables provide examples for some of the platform management actions that users can take within the context of catalog resources, resource groups, and account management services.
 See the documentation for each catalog offering to understand how the roles apply to users within the context of the service that is being used.